 Welcome to The Brotherhood of St Laurence (BSL) Timeline

 This timeline represents one approach to the history of the Brotherhood of St Laurence.
-It has been created by staff and volunteers from the BSL Information Centre.
+Originally created by Michael Wilson, additions to this timeline have been continued by staff and volunteers from the BSL Social Policy Library.
 We welcome your input and comment.

-The Brotherhood of St Laurence was founded on 8 December 1930 in the Anglican parish church of St Stephen in Adamstown, a working class suburb of Newcastle.
+The Brotherhood of St Laurence was founded on 8 December 1930 in the Anglican parish church of St Stephen in Adamstown, an industrial suburb of Newcastle.
 Its founder, Melbourne-born Father Gerard Kennedy Tucker, dreamed of building a dedicated group of like-minded men who would serve the church and the community.

 The Brotherhood was established as a religious order of the Anglican Church, with members including priests and lay brothers.